More and more Americans are becoming landlords — either by necessity or choice — but do they know what it takes to insure their rental property?

 Rule No. 1: New landlords need to call their insurance agent as soon as they decide to rent their property.

-“Some insurance companies don’t even want to insure rental properties because of the added risks,” says Freitag.
+“Some insurance companies don’t even want to insure rental properties because of the added risks,” Freitag says.
 “So you may need to find a new insurer all together.
 At the very least, you’re going to make significant changes to your existing policy.”

 An average homeowners insurance policy doesn’t cover the property if the homeowner is not living there, according to Trent Zachmann, chief operating officer of Renters Warehouse.
 That’s because renters occupying a property carry a different set of risks and liabilities than homeowners do.